 After that, you could start blogging and enjoy it now.
 However, one very cool thing is that you

-don’t have to $ rake generate
+don’t have to $ rake generate and then $ rake deploy anymore, it should be automatically

-updates to your github repository like we did for Teracy’s official blog.
+done when you push updates to your github repository like we did for Teracy’s official blog.

 Step 4: Automatic deployment with travis-ci